Skip to main content

 • Snapshot Recovery Window: Enter a start and end date as the recovery window.
 The most recent backups between the provided time range will be selected.

-• Recovery Options: Select the required option.
+• Recovery Options: Select the required option based on the selection of resources.

 • Latest Snapshot: Automatically selects the most recent backup available.

-• Threat Hunt Criteria: You can scan for specific File Hashes (using predefined libraries or custom values) and File Extensions to ensure the restored data is clean.
+• Threat Hunt Scanning Criteria: You can scan for specific File Hashes (using predefined libraries or custom values) and File Extensions to ensure the restored data is clean.

 This recent snapshot without IOC matches is selected for recovery if you select this option.